Cinco de Mayo in London: The best foodie celebrations for 2025

 Close map

-Cinco de Mayo in London: The best restaurants, special menus and foodie events for 2024
+Cinco de Mayo in London: The best foodie celebrations for 2025

-Cinco de Mayo 2024 lands on Sunday 5 May which, for most Brits who choose to get involved with the celebrations, means cashing in on half price margaritas and inhaling a truck-load of great tacos at record speed.
+Cinco de Mayo 2025 lands on Monday 5 May which, for most Brits who choose to get involved with the celebrations, means cashing in on half price Margaritas and inhaling a truck-load of great tacos at record speed.
+Not only that, but this year the festival falls on a bank holiday, so there's absolutely no reason not to celebrate.
 Despite being a Mexican national holiday, Cinco de Mayo is actually a far bigger celebration in the US where it's widely considered a celebration of Mexican-American culture.

 Cinco de Mayo has gained a fair bit of traction over here in the UK too, although for slightly more hedonistic reasons.
-Apparently, people don’t need to be told twice to devote an entire day to guzzling tequila and gorging on Mexican food - especially when we have some of the best Mexican restaurants right here in London
+Apparently, people don’t need to be told twice to devote an entire day to guzzling tequila and gorging on Mexican food – especially when we have some of the best Mexican restaurants right here in London.
+With that being said, if you're on the hunt for the best Cinco de Mayo events in London, then you've come to the right place.

 YOU MIGHT ALSO LIKE